alessgorgo/SimpleCrypt/README.md

 ## Backup Creation

-When encrypting files, the script will prompt you to create a backup:
+When encrypting a file, Encryptix will ask if you would like to create a backup:

 ```bash
 Do you want to create a backup of myfile.txt before encrypting? (y/n):